ahmedkaludi/accelerated-mobile-pages/README.md

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 0.9.98.14 (7th OCTOBER 2019) =
+* Fixed: Value Attribute Stripping out from the forms added in the content. #3689
+* Fixed: Remove AAWP from extension list #3735
+* Fixed: Data is not saving while Importing options from the json file #3667
+* Fixed: Debug warning #3723, #3729, #3730, #3731

 = 0.9.98.13 (27th SEPTEMBER 2019) =
 * Improvements: Need to create an option to clear the cache in tree shaking #3680